skyscrapers/documentation/tools/kibana.md

 ### Querying data

-all data from the cluster is sent to the `cwl-*` source. in here you can query your data.
+All data from the cluster is sent to the `cwl-*` source.
+In here you can query your data.

 Quick queries can be executed in the Discover pane of the Kibana UI.
 A small introduction to querying the data can be found [here](https://www.elastic.co/guide/en/kibana/current/discover.html)

 #### Frequently used queries

-- get all logs from nginx-ingress-controller: kubernetes.container_name: nginx-ingress-controller
+- get all logs from `nginx-ingress-controller: kubernetes.container_name: nginx-ingress-controller`

 ### Graphs and dashboards